Google 3-Pack Fast Facts

 The 3-Pack is the first three results that pop up when a consumer does a search that Google identifies as having local intent.
 These are the most critical results for businesses, and they appear "above the fold" on mobile devices and are the first thing the customer sees.
 In other words, people can usually view them without scrolling.

-The 3-Pack cannot be bought through advertising (although a paid ad may sometimes appear above the 3-Pack).
-It is also not a static list.
-It changes based on Google’s algorithm, the searcher’s location, and how local brands are optimizing their local landing pages.
+- The Google 3-Pack is not a static list.
+It changes based on Google's algorithm, the searcher's location, and how local brands are optimizing their local landing pages.
 If you are not optimizing and maintaining your local pages and data across the web (on sites like Yelp, Bing, Facebook, TripAdvisor, and others) you run the risk of dropping further down the page.

-- Optimize your Google My Business (GMB) listings by keeping all data complete and timely.
-See Data Do’s and Don’ts for more detail.)
+- Optimize your Google My Business (GMB) listings by keeping all data accurate, complete and timely.
 Make sure that your category, location data, hours, NAP (name, address, and phone) are up-to-date and consistent across all sites Google, Facebook, Yelp, Bing, Apple, TripAdvisor, etc. Even a minor inconsistency in how an address appears across the web can hurt your visibility.
 Photos and videos can be important, as they give the consumer an immediate view of what you do.

 - Leverage your Google Knowledge Graph.
 It is Google’s way of aggregating information across many different sites.
 This is critically important to mobile-local search, because if data about a local business is wrong or missing that will ultimately be reflected in what the consumer sees (if they see it at all).